adahooniłigii, 1956-11-01, pages 1-3

 Naabeehó dine’é t’ááłáhági ’át’éego k’ee’ąą noot’į́łígíí bee sézį́įgo ńléí tó dahólǫ́ǫ́dęę’ tó dadeezlį́inii t’áá łánígo bee nihaa nsáhákees dooleeł dishníigo baa na’ooshkąąhgo ’ákǫ́ǫ́ biniiyé tádííyá níigo yaa halni’.

-As there are hundreds of people Navajo families living around that are located right there and around the water area from which they drink water just as we think it will continue to happen for the purpose of this water be tasty this is said as it’s told.
+As there are hundreds of people Navajo families living around that are located right there and around the water area from which they drink water just as we think it will continue to happen for the purpose of these many sources of water to flow this is said and give water to this purpose it is said as it’s reported.

 “On October 5, the Tribal Chairman attended the Inter- (P.3) state Stream Commission meeting at Santa Fe, New Mexico at which time he presented a strong personal appeal for more water to serve the Navajo country, pointing to the continual growth of Navajo population.”
 (P. 4)